Colorado Whitewater Rafting

 Colorado Rafting Adventures

-The waters of northwest Colorado will transport you back in time beneath towering peaks flowing through sandstone and limestone canyons with rock formations rich in prehistory.
-Our Colorado whitewater rafting journeys set an easy pace and feature an endless combination of exploratory side hikes, quiet beach camps, and fun Class III whitewater.
+Hop on a raft in Colorado and you’ll truly experience those Rocky Mountain highs.
+In the northwest corner of the state, where OARS operates on the Green and Yampa Rivers, these legendary waterways will transport you back in time beneath towering peaks flowing through sandstone and limestone canyons with rock formations rich in prehistory.
+An incredible opportunity to explore the heart of Dinosaur National Monument from the unique vantage point of a raft, our multi-day Colorado whitewater rafting trips set an easy pace and feature an endless combination of exploratory side hikes, quiet beach camps, and fun Class III-IV whitewater that’s perfect for everyone from beginners to experienced river runners.

 Find Your Perfect Trip